-Our commitment to sustainability includes identifying, assessing, and managing SD risks through a process that is consistent with the methodologies of leading frameworks.
-At ConocoPhillips, SD risk assessment is a mandatory, auditable, annual requirement for BUs and select corporate functions.
+Our commitment to sustainability includes identifying, assessing and managing sustainable development (SD) risks through a process that is a mandatory, auditable, annual requirement for business units (BUs) and select corporate functions.
 Input and guidance are provided by our corporate Long-Range Plan (LRP) and SD Risk Management Standard.
 The output informs the corporate enterprise risk management (ERM) system and key business-planning processes for the company, including our overarching corporate strategy.

 Management System Approach to Sustainable Development Risk